 Small-diaphragm condensers (SDCs) are usually built in a “pencil mic” design, meaning they are top-address microphones.
 For this reason, you typically won't find small-diaphragm bidirectional or multi-directional microphones.

-A smaller diaphragm usually means lower mass.
+A smaller diaphragm usually means a lower mass.
 This translates to increased transient response accuracy and extended high-frequency response.
 Because the diaphragm is smaller, the capsule can also be designed smaller, allowing for a more consistent polar response.

 The cons of small diaphragms are lower sensitivity ratings and, therefore, poorer signal-to-noise ratios.
 The condenser capsule output signal is proportional to the distance between the diaphragm and the backplate.
-Smaller diaphragms don’t move across as much distance as large diaphragms (to visualize this, I like to think of small and big trampolines).
-Since the sensitivity is less, the self-noise of the microphone electronics is more pronounced in SDC than it is in LDC with signals of the same level.
+Smaller diaphragms don't move across as much distance as large diaphragms (to visualize this, I like to think of small and big trampolines).
+Since the sensitivity is less, the self-noise of the microphone electronics is more pronounced in SDC than in LDC with signals of the same level.

 Larger condenser diaphragms are typically 1 inch or more in diameter, though this is only a generalization.